 Copyright law protects authors and their published and unpublished works that are fixed in a tangible medium of expression, including:

 - artistic works, such as computer software, architecture

-According to the NC State University Tutorial: Using Copyrighted Works, if the work you wish to use is copyrighted and not covered by a license or conditions of use that you agreed to, you have the following options:
+If the work you wish to use is copyrighted and not covered by a license or conditions of use that have already you agreed to, you have the following options:

 - Fair use (Section 107) (see below)